House Natural Resources Committee Issues Testimony From Union of Concerned Scientists

 "I am a marine scientist with over thirty years of experience in research, providing scientific advice for governments and in implementing science-based policies.
-Among my previous positions, before joining the
+Among my previous positions, before joining the Union of Concerned Scientists in 2012, I was a scientist for NOAA, a NOAA Regional Administrator for Fisheries and Deputy Director of NOAA Fisheries, the senior career position in the agency overseeing all regulatory matters.
+I also served as the Dean of Life Sciences and Agriculture and Professor of Natural Resources at the University of New Hampshire.

 Strong Scientific Integrity Standards Are Essential for Government Accountability